Fritham

 This does nothing to dispel the impression of a place that is slightly eccentric.

 Walking along one of the tracks that borders the village, I was suddenly aware of what it must have felt like to live in feudal times, when the Forest was first created.
-When villages were small islands of civilisation fenced in against the untamed wilderness, and people rarely travelled from one village to another.
+Then villages were small islands of civilisation fenced in against the untamed wilderness, and people rarely travelled from one village to another.

 A little further along the track I came across some pigs exercising the ancient right of 'Pannage' as they have done from earliest times, and a pile of timber no doubt collected by one of the commoners under their 'Common of Fuelwood'.